 Permit for tree pruning and removal

-A Local Law permit is needed to remove, prune or undertake works to any tree (including multi-stemmed trees) with a trunk circumference of 110cm or more measured at ground level.
+A permit from the Vegetation team is needed to remove, prune or undertake works to any tree (including multi-stemmed trees) with a trunk circumference of 110cm or more measured at ground level.
 Further, a local law permit is also required to undertake works within the critical root zone of any significant tree or vegetation.

 Please note a fee of $102 per tree is applicable.
 Valid Concession Card Holders are exempt.

 If you are not the owner of the property, Owner's consent is required prior to Council's Vegetation Officer assessing your application.
 Download the Owner's Consent Form.

 The City of Kingston has established a Significant Tree Register to help identify and conserve trees of importance to the community.
 The Register aims to preserve the municipality's leafy neighbourhood character, cultural heritage, history, and biological diversity.